 Michael began his career as a trainee with a company making drive systems for industrial motors and have over 35 years’ experience of field service / aftercare across a variety of business sectors.
 He has been a field engineer, worked in technical support and progressed into a management role several years ago.He oversees the management of the repair and mechanical engineering workshops and is working to increase efficiency by improving working and administrative procedures.

 Fraser Lynch BEng

 Fraser started with us in 2006 as an apprentice motor technician.
 He spent several years learning to repair and rewind electro-mechanical equipment while completing his advanced modern apprenticeship.
-When a role of trainee electrical engineer became available, he took the offer and has been in the technical services team ever since.
-He now manages the department and assists Michael Limb in the technical aspects of the running of the company.
-"Working with Michael, my aim is to continually develop Westin Drives to exceed our customers' expectations in everything we do," he says.
-Outside work, Fraser enjoys spending time with his fiance Laura, exploring the watering holes of Yorkshire and playing tennis.
+He then became a trainee electrical engineer and has been in the technical services team ever since.
+He now manages the department and assists Michael Limb in the technical aspects of running the company.
+"Working with Michael, my aim is to develop Westin Drives to exceed our customers' expectations," he says.
+Outside work, Fraser enjoys spending time with his wife, Laura and baby, Iona, exploring the pubs of Yorkshire and playing tennis.

 We were very pleased to welcome back Richard Bruffell to Westin Drives.
-He rejoined as Internal Sales Representative and brings a wealth of knowledge and experience to the role.
-His enthusiasm, expertise and extensive contacts within the industry are already helping him to make a valuable contribution to our future success.
+He rejoined with responsibility for Internal Sales and brings a wealth of knowledge and experience to the role.
+His enthusiasm, expertise and extensive contacts within the industry are helping him to make a valuable contribution to our future success.